satellaviewer/xsys-blog/_posts/2024-11-22-a-skirmish-is-a-kind-of-fight.md

 *Snow continues to fall.*

-* MAGUS: So, you think that'll make a good entry for the combat festival?
-* LOA: ...Um, organic things would *definitely* be disqualified.
-We're supposed to make it.
-* MAGUS: Oh. ...That does make sense, in retrospect.
-* LOA: I appreciate your attempt, though!
-You made a pretty cool fight. ...How'd you find that thing, anyway?

-*Magus shrugs, noncommittal-- after all, if Marlow found out he'd used the hole-punch to grab a boss from a different dimension, there'd be hell to pay.
-So, he just leans his back against the railing.*

-* MAGUS: Eh, you can't let people above you hold you back forever.

-*Loa tilts their head.
-From their camera-face, it's not entirely clear if they understand.
-Exime, meanwhile, walks down from a higher part of the arena.
-Her face is stern as usual, glowing eyes sweeping the area as if searching for threats.*

-* EXIME: The kid's right.
-You didn't get the point of the festival, either.
-* MAGUS: ...What *is* the point?

-*A tense quiet falls.*

-* LOA: Remember when I [showed you the old Blue Arcadia](https://www.dustbreaker.co/2024/01/28/ff7-change-discs.html)?
-From before Marlow showed up, and kinda... stopped all the fighting?
-* MAGUS: Yeah.
-The desolate wasteland.
-I remember.
-* EXIME: Most combat designs are tightly restricted.
-We hold the combat festival so that we can stay sharp.
-So we can defend ourselves, if we have to.
-* LOA [slightly annoyed, as if correcting her]: And so that we remember what unchecked fighting leads to.

-*The quiet becomes dead silence.
-Exime and Loa are staring each other down, Loa's camera against Exime's glowing artificial eyes... but for once, the smaller Loa doesn't flinch.*

-* MAGUS: ...I'll make somethin' more in the spirit for the next one, then.

-*That breaks the tension, and Exime looks over at Magus, smiling.*

-* EXIME: If you need another set of hands, you know where to find me.

-*Exime walks off, mechanical joints whirring.
-Loa and Magus talk over something for a little while-- then Loa waves, shouts something indistinct, jumps over the railing and engine-floats his way down in a swirl of snow.
-That leaves Magus looking up at the sky, at the falling snow.
+*Exime and Loa talk with each other indistinctly in the background; something around Exime seems to be melting the snow, and Loa's periodically rubbing their faceplate to clear it of condensation.
+Magus looks up at the sky, at the falling snow.
 He exhales, his breath a cloud of steam.*

+* MAGUS: Hey, you two.
+Can I pick your brains for a sec?

+*Exime and Loa look at each other, then back at him.*

+* LOA: What's a brain?
+* MAGUS: ...Never mind.
+I just wanna talk.
+About... certain things.
+* LOA: Oooh, ooh, this is about the hole-punch, isn't it!

+*Loa hops onto the railing, grinds past Magus, and hops down, sitting balanced on the railing.
+Exime, bemused, just leans beside Magus, every motion calculated and efficient.*

+* MAGUS: Yes. ...The rather extremely illegal hole-punch, yes.
+Because Marlow wants to control anything that can cross between worlds.
+* EXIME: Well, surely you can agree it's dangerous to just let people meander between worlds as they please.
+She *does* have a good reason.
+* MAGUS: [cautiously] Well, yes, but...

+*Magus pauses, as if determining whether or not to say more.
+Exime is expressionless as usual... but her eyes lid halfway, and she smiles, as though remembering how to do such a thing for his benefit.*

+* EXIME: Relax.
+If I were going to rat you out, I would've done it ages ago.
+* MAGUS: [a little too quickly] Right, of course.
+Obviously.

+*

-* MAGUS (to himself): Well, one jump didn't bring the whole world crumbling down.
+* MAGUS: Well, one jump didn't bring the whole world crumbling down.
 That probably rules out metaphysical instability.
 So does that mean the connections between worlds... degraded, in some way?

 *Magus brings his hands to his face and shelters a cigarette from the wind and snow, lighter clicking a few times before it finally lights.
 He leans over the railing, twirling the cigarette thoughtfully between his fingers, like one might spin a pen.
 Notably, he does not actually bring the cigarette to his lips.*